-- The General Meeting regarding the election of shareholder-elected members and substitutes to the Corporate Assembly and remuneration for the members of the Corporate Assembly; - The General Meeting for the election and remuneration of members of the Nomination Committee; - The Corporate Assembly regarding the election of shareholder-elected members and substitutes to the Board of Directors, and remuneration of the Board of Directors; and - The Corporate Assembly for the election of chairman and deputy chairman of the Corporate Assembly.
+• The General Meeting regarding the

+election of shareholder-elected members and deputies to the Corporate Assembly and remuneration for the members of the Corporate Assembly;

+- The General Meeting for the election and remuneration of members of the Nomination Committee; - The Corporate Assembly regarding the election of shareholder-elected members and deputies to the Board of Directors, and remuneration of the Board of Directors; and - The Corporate Assembly for the election of chairman and deputy chairman of the Corporate Assembly.

-The Nomination Committee's recommendations regarding the election of shareholder-elected members and substitutes to the Board of Directors, places emphasis on the Board of Directors' total competences.
-The Board's annual self-evaluation report is dealt with separately by the Nomination Committee.
+The Nomination Committee's process and considerations regarding the election of shareholder-elected members and deputies to the Board of Directors, shall provide a sound basis for the Nomination Committee's recommendations.
+The Nomination Committee's work on proposing candidates for election to the Board includes contact with shareholders, the Board of Directors and executive personnel (and with members of the Corporate Assembly, where appropriate).
+The Board's annual selfevaluation report is dealt with separately by the Nomination Committee.
+The Nomination Committee emphasizes the Board of Directors' total competences when making its recommendations.

 The General Meeting may adopt instructions for the Nomination Committee.
-The Nomination Committee held 20 meetings in 2013.
+The Nomination Committee held 21 meetings in 2014.